 Explicit allusions to Ovid return at another crucial point in the narrative, during Florio’s final hesitation before embarking upon his mission to save Biancifiore from the harem.
 After cleverly winning the trust of the castellan of the harem in which Biancifiore is being held by letting him win in Chess, Florio has to reveal to him his true intentions and ask for his aid.
 As he debates whether to do so, Florio recalls “un verso già da lui letto in Ovidio” (4.101.8) [“a verse he had once read in Ovid” (p.
 325)], which states that “La fortuna aiuta gli audaci, e i timidi caccia via” (4.101.8) [“Fortune aids the bold, and refuses the timid” (p.
 325)].
-This line recalls Ars amatoria 1.608, in which Ovid advises the lover to be bold in his amorous advancements, stating: “audentem Forsque Venusque iuvat” [“Fate and Venus help the brave.”]
+This line recalls Ars amatoria 1.608, in which Ovid advises the lover to be bold in his amorous advancements, stating: “audentem Forsque Venusque iuvat” [“Fate and Venus help the brave”].
 The recollection of this line secures Florio’s resolve to embark upon the final step towards saving his beloved (4.101.8).
 As in the scene when Florio and Biancifiore fall in love, Ovid’s Ars amatoria is again presented as the motivating force behind the pursuit of a noble love, further underscoring Boccaccio’s efforts to fashion an epic hero who brings together the Ovidian lover, the self-control of Aeneas, and the wisdom of Ulysses.

 But this is not all.
-Florio’s declaration “io non sono Enea” in the scene of the storm quoted above not only establishes a contrast between Boccaccio’s hero and Virgil’s, presenting Florio as a devoted lover, but this statement also creates a connection between Florio and Dante the Pilgrim of the Commedia.
+Florio’s declaration, “io non sono Enea,” in the scene of the storm not only establishes a contrast between Boccaccio’s hero and Virgil’s, but also creates a connection between Florio and Dante the Pilgrim of the Commedia, as Florio is presented as a devoted lover.
 Near the beginning of the sacro poema, Dante the Pilgrim declares “Io non Enea…sono” (Inferno 2.32), a declaration which reflected Dante’s initial doubts regarding his journey to the underworld.
 This link between Florio and Dante the Pilgrim is further developed in Book 4.
 After the famous discussion of love in the garden in Naples, Florio experiences a vision in which he sees a ship at sea carrying seven beautiful women.
 The attributes of the seven women clearly link them with the seven virtues – the first four representing the classical virtues and the latter three the theological ones of faith, hope, and charity.
 At first, Florio, currently a pagan, fails to recognize the last three virtues.
-Among the seven women he also sees Biancifiore, but as he runs towards her, a sudden storm prevents him from reaching her.
+Among the seven women, he also sees Biancifiore, but as he runs towards her, a sudden storm prevents him from reaching her.
 When the sea calms down again, he sees Biancifiore among the four cardinal virtues, and before him appears also a man “di grandissima eccllenza e autorità” (4.74.15) [“of great excellence and authority” (p.
-302)], who teaches him about the nature of the three unknown women and fills him with a desire to know them better.
+302)], who teaches him about the nature of the three unknown women, which fills him with a desire to know them better.
 Then another beautiful woman appears, carrying a chalice of gold full of precious water.
-She washes him with the water, and when she finishes he understands perfectly the nature of earthly and divine things, loving each according to its worth: “e meglio conoscere e le mundane cose e le divine che prima, e quelle amare ciascuna secondo il suo dovere” (4.74.17).
+She washes him with the water, and when she finishes, he understands perfectly the nature of earthly and divine things, loving each according to its worth: “e meglio conoscere e le mundane cose e le divine che prima, e quelle amare ciascuna secondo il suo dovere” (4.74.17).
 At this point, he sees Biancifiore among the three women who represent the theological virtues.